 It’s not unheard of to show them you’ve got assets available for a large down payment to get your offer accepted, even if there’s a slightly higher offer already submitted.

-Using these common-sense tips, you can get a good deal on a home during any month of the year, even in a red-hot market.
+Using these common-sense tips, you can get a good deal on a home during any month of the year, even in a red-hot market, and even when it’s supposedly the worst time to buy.